syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/context-menu.md

 ## Show or hide context menu items

-The Syncfusion ASP.NET Core Grid provides the flexibility to show or hide both default and custom context menu items.
+The Syncfusion ASP.NET MVC Grid provides the flexibility to show or hide both default and custom context menu items.
 This feature allows you to customize the context menu items based on various conditions or individuals interactions.

 This can be achieved using the `showItems` and `hideItems` methods of the context menu by specifying the item you want to show or hide as an argument.